 How to stop a divorce after filing papers?
+Is it possible?
 Of course it is!
 It’s your marriage, and it’s not as complicated as it may seem.
 This post will include a little “legal-eze”, even though we practice marriage counseling not law, we want to provide you with some legal advice so that you can begin restoring your marriage and do whatever it takes to reverse the damage that has been done thus far.

 More inspiration about stopping divorce:

 - DivorceCorp, a Hollywood solution to stop divorce

 - When is divorce an option?
 Last ditch marriage counseling

 - What’s the best way to stop a divorce?

 - Falling out of love?
 Avoid divorce with a marriage retreat.